NGC602/retropie_yuzu/README.md

 ### Using the Script

-Using this script is simple, just launch RPie or in a terminal type `sudo ~/RetroPie-Setup/retropie_setup.sh`, update the Script and then install Yuzu (Pre-Compiled Binary) from `Packages > EXP > Yuzu`
+Using this script is simple, just launch RetroPie and go to 'RetroPie Setup,' or in a terminal type `sudo ~/RetroPie-Setup/retropie_setup.sh`, update the Script and then install Yuzu (Pre-Compiled Binary) from `Packages > EXP > Yuzu`

-This method script also works for Updating the emulator from the menu as well and should not require any additional configuration after installing for the first time or updating.
-Just go in the RetroPie-Setup to `Packages > EXP > Yuzu` and choose `Update (from Pre-Compiled Binary)` after it has been installed for the first time
+This method script also works for Updating the emulator from the menu as well and should not require any additional configuration after installing for the first time.
+In RetroPie-Setup go to `Packages > EXP > Yuzu` and choose `Update (from Pre-Compiled Binary)` after it has been installed for the first time

 Cheers

 ***Shoutout***
-If you are viewing this page, you may also be interested in checking out this script for adding RPCS3 to the RetroPie menu https://github.com/raelgc/retropie_rpcs3
+If you are viewing this page, you may also be interested in checking out this script for adding RPCS3 to the RetroPie menu

+https://github.com/raelgc/retropie_rpcs3